 Certificate of Deposit Rates

-Certificates of deposit are attractive savings options because they usually offer higher rates than the savings accounts, but are also a lower-risk option than, for example, investing in the stock market.
+Certificates of deposit are attractive savings options because they usually offer higher rates than the traditional savings accounts, but are also a lower-risk option than, for example, investing in the stock market.

 Since funds in CDs are FDIC-insured, account holders can rest with some assurance that their cash won’t simply disappear (as it might when invested in shares of a company).